-We have shortlisted top 10 online shopping sites (e-marketplaces) in Malaysia recently, here we are going to analyze the site engagement and traffic sources of these popular e-commerce websites.
+We have shortlisted top 10 online shopping sites in Malaysia earlier (note: we have updated the top 10 list so it might not be the same list here), here we are going to analyze the site engagement and traffic sources of these popular e-commerce websites.

 First of all, let's recap the top 10 list below in terms of visits, time on site, page views and bounce rate.
 Do take note that this is an analysis on desktop visits only, which is about 50% to 60% of a typical online shopping site when we exclude mobile visits.